kubernetes-sigs/gateway-api/geps/gep-1494/index.md

 ## Deferred Goals

 * (Not performed during the Provisional Phase) Defining the API or configuration to be used.
+* Handling GRPCRoute (We will handle plain HTTP first)

 ## Introduction

-A common request for Gateway API has been a way to direct implementations to automatically request various forms of authentication (AuthN) and authorization (AuthZ). (see the [GEP Issue](https://github.com/kubernetes-sigs/gateway-api/issues/1494) for some of the history.)
+A common request for Gateway API has been a way to direct implementations to automatically request various forms of authentication and authorization. (see the [GEP Issue](https://github.com/kubernetes-sigs/gateway-api/issues/1494) for some of the history.)

 **Authentication (AuthN for short)** refers to proving the requesting party's identity in some fashion.